 The game that started it all back in the PS2 era.
-Devil May Cry happened as a coincidence when developers were working on Onimusha or Resident Evil, and a bug happened where an enemy was stuck in the air forever.
-Needless to say that this fine coincidence inspired the developers to be more creative with their new, and so Devil May Cry was born.
+Devil May Cry happened as a coincidence when developers were working on a game called Onimusha when a bug occurred in which an enemy was stuck in the air.
+Consequently, this bizarre coincidence inspired the developers to be more creative with their new games, and so Devil May Cry was born.

-When it comes to the storyline, Devil May Cry acts as a sequel to Devil May Cry 3 which on the other hand is a prequel.
+When it comes to the storyline, Devil May Cry acts as a sequel to Devil May Cry 3 which on the other hand is a prequel to the former.
 The plot begins when Trish bursts into Dante’s shop asking for help.
 Our pizza boy has no other option but to accept the lady’s request and embark on a journey to face off against demons once again.

-Devil May Cry was a financial and commercial success that went ahead and inspired other games to do the same.
-One fine example is God of War which I had talked about in one of my previous articles.
+Devil May Cry was a financial and commercial success that went ahead and inspired other games to follow in its footsteps.
+One fine example is God of War.
+Another crazy hack and slash that owes it to Devil May Cry.

-Devil May Cry 2 took a dark direction compared to its predecessor.
+Devil May Cry 2 took a dark direction compared to its predecessor, with an obscure tune, grotesque creatures and overly a taciturn Dante.
 The plot begins when Dante encounters a lady called Lucia in a museum.
-After talking for a short period of time, she asks him to help her defeat Arius, an international businessman who is using demonic power in an effort to conquer the world.
+After talking for a short time, she asks him to help her defeat Arius, an international businessman who is using demonic to conquer the world.

 Sadly, Devil May Cry 2 didn’t receive much appreciation compared to its predecessor.
 The game was criticized for its repetitive combat and poor level design, but gamers praised the game for its dark approach and its easter eggs.

-After the epic flop of Devil May Cry 2, Capcom managed to bring the series from the bring of death.
+After the tragic flop of Devil May Cry 2, Capcom managed to bring the series from the brink of death.
 This time they went back to give us more story details about Dante, his family, and his true nature.
 Surprisingly, Devil May Cry 3 outsold both its previous predecessors and brought newcomers to the franchise.
-Needless to say that some view this entry in the series as their favourite one.
+Needless to say that some see this entry in the series as their favourite one.
 And I’m one of them too.

 Vergil, Dante’s twin, invites Dante to come to pay him a visit to the tower Temen-ni-gru.
 Vergil and his partner in crime Arkham, conspire to use Dante to unlock the gate to the demonic realm.
 Just like in the previous games, Dante will meet a beautiful chick named Lady, who will ask him to stop her father from fulfilling his wicked dreams.

 What made this entry so special is how it introduced new mechanics and different combos.
-Devil May Cry 3 introduced new styles that broke free of the traditional hacking and slashing style previous titles were renowned for.
+Devil May Cry 3 introduced a multitude of new styles that broke free of the traditional repetitive hacking and slashing style syndrome previous titles were renowned.
 A ranking system that rewards players for stylish executions and fantastic performance have been included too.
 Devil May Cry 3 was a new entry that reinvented the hacking and slashing genre and went further beyond by introducing something that was not expected at the time.

-It is obvious that after the success of Devil May Cry 3 Capcom will surely want to make a new game in the series.
-Because why not? the fanbase has been seeing an increase with each new game, so it would have been a bad idea not to make a new entry.
+After the success of Devil May Cry 3, Capcom immediately began working on a new instalment in the franchise.
+Similar to the third instalment in the series, this fourth entry is a blast to unleash your Devil Trigger for.
 Just like Devil May Cry 3, this one has brought some new changes to the overall gameplay and introduced a new main character.

 Devil May Cry 4 introduced a new gameplay element, and that is the Devil Bringer.
 This ability grants Nero the ability to grab enemies and slam them on the ground, throw them in the air, or execute a finishing move.
 Needless to say that this technique is useful against bosses and holy smoke, it’s epic I tell ya.
 Meanwhile, Dante was granted a new set of weapons, and different combo techniques in this one as well.

 DmC is Ninja Theory’s attempt to make a western Dante, a more edgy and cocky one.
 Sadly, this one was criticized for its poor plot, and at the same time, it was praised for its visuals and combat mechanics.
-Yet, diehard fans dislike this one to the bone.
-It irritates them when you mention it again to them, they can’t sleep during the night, and it makes them want to go full ” Savage ” on you.
+Yet, diehard fans disliked this instalment upon its release, which sparked a controversy that led many to feel disappointed.
+On the other hand, for newcomers, the game was a blast to go through.

-You play as a different version of Dante with black hair ready to kick your ass if you insult his mother.
+In DmC, You take on the role of a different version of a dark-haired Dante wearing a red coat ready to kick some ass.
 The story takes place in a place called Limbo City, a contemporary metropolis, where humans are brainwashed and manipulated by demonic powers.
-Yet, Dante sees through the beautiful nightmare when he meets a girl called Kat who asks him to join their forces together with Vergil to stop the villain once in for all.
+Yet, Dante sees through the beautiful nightmare when he meets a girl called Kat who asks him to join their forces together alongside Vergil to stop the villain.

 DmC introduced several new features like a complete 3D camera instead of the old-fashioned Biohazard perspective seen in previous DMC games.
-While this version of Dante had known weapons like Rebellion, Ebony, and Ivory.
-It introduced a couple of fantastic weapons that are as stylish as the previous original games.
+While this version of Dante had familiar weapons like Rebellion, Ebony, and Ivory.
+It introduced a couple of fantastic weapons that are as stylish as the originals.

-After a struggle that lasted for 6 years to make a new proper Devil May Cry game, in 2019, Capcom dropped a nuke on fans by revealing a proper sequel to Devil May Cry 4.
-Boy, it was a bomb I tell you.
+After a quiet 6 years without any news about the franchise, Capcom dropped a nuke on fans by revealing a proper sequel to Devil May Cry 4 in 2019.
+Boy, it was a bomb.

 After DmC: Devil May Cry, Hideaki Itsuno wanted to leave Capcom, but the latter refused to let him go.
 In return, they listened to Hideki’s demands.
-One of them was to make a Devil May Cry game the way he wanted.
+One of these demands was to make a Devil May Cry game the way he wanted.
 And you can see the results with your own eyes.
-Just like the situation with Devil May Cry 3, this new entry has adopted a wave of newcomers that instantly fell in love with the gameplay, the graphics, and of course, the music.
+Just like the situation with Devil May Cry 3, this new entry has adopted a wave of newcomers that instantly fell in love with the gameplay, graphics, and of course, soundtracks.
 (And let’s not forget waifus too).

 Once again, the game follows Nero as he fights a myriad of demonic invasions alongside Dante once again, but this time a new character is introduced that puts a further twist on things in the end.